How to create personas using Google Analytics

 Typically, personas are constructed by researching and interviewing real people to gain qualitative data, and this information often shapes how a design team develops a product and how a marketing team builds their messaging around it.

 However, in this ‘how-to guide’, we’re going to show you a way to build personas through quantitative data – of the kind you can discover in your Google Analytics package.

 First of all, what’s the problem you want to solve?

 It’s important to first figure out what you want to achieve.
 Do you want to sell something?
 Do you want to improve user engagement?
 Do you want to create brand awareness?
 Generate content?

 Once you’ve figured out the problem(s) you need solving, you then need to understand who you are talking to.
 You need to identify your audience.

-You’ll hear this called many different terms: user, audience or customer segmentation – but whatever you call the human being who is atually using your product, the process behind identifying them is very simple and straightforward.
+You’ll hear this called many different terms: user, audience or customer segmentation – but whatever you call the human being who is actually using your product, the process behind identifying them is very simple and straightforward.
 You just need to break down your aggregated data into various dimensions (that are already available in Google Analytics) to build a full-picture of your customer.
 These include age, location, gender, language, device preference.

-How do you collect the data?
+How do you collect data for creating personas?

 You need to identify the key patterns that are driving the majority of conversions in your business – and identifying these patterns will help you to reveal your core audience.

 You may find out that 90% of your website sales are driven by one type of customer – perhaps a young, woodland-dwelling, non-professional woman, aged 25-35.
 This would be an actionable and valuable insight for your business because you know exactly who you’re targeting.